ampproject/amphtml/3p/README.md

 This files outlines specific rules for certain types of external embed and other software inclusions.

-## Fonts

-- AMP allows inclusion of fonts via the `@font-face` directive.
-- JavaScript can not be involved with the initiation of font loading.
-- AMP by default does not allow inclusion of external stylesheets, but it is happy to whitelist URL prefixes of font providers for font inclusion via link tags.
-These link tags and their fonts must be served via HTTPS.
-- If a font provider does referrer based "security" it needs to whitelist the AMP proxy origins before being included in the link tag whitelist.

-## Iframe based embeds
+## Embeds

+Examples: Youtube, Vimeo videos; Tweets, Instagrams; comment systems; polls; quizzes; document viewers

-- Our intent is to provide first class support for all
+- Our intent is to provide first class support for all embeds that fulfill the notability guidelines laid out in [CONTRIBUTING.md](../CONTRIBUTING.md).
 - Consider whether a click-to-play solution fits your use case where iframe generation is not done immediately (can be done before user action for instant loading of iframe).
 - Consider whether all that is needed is some documentation for how to use the embed with `amp-iframe`.
 - Iframes and all sub resources must be served from HTTPS.